-With the transformation rules depicted in Fig. 3 and Fig. 4, direct links between the use case diagram (Fig. 1) and the CPNs (Fig. 5 and Fig. 6) are not intended, nor considered of interest.
-Instead, the link between the UML diagrams and the CPNs is obtained in two steps: the first is supported by the fact that the sequence diagrams are directly derived from the use cases; the second is ensured by a direct transformation of the sequence diagrams into CPNs.
+Because the transformation rules depicted in Figs. 4 and 5 are to be applied only to sequence diagrams, direct links between the use case diagram of Fig. 1 and the CP-net of Fig. 8 were not intended to follow explicit rules.
+Instead, the link between the UML diagrams and the CP-nets is obtained in two steps: (1) sequence diagrams are constructed after identifying scenarios that involve use cases and actors; (2) CP-nets are derived from the sequence diagrams by applying the transformation rules.